greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/config_params/guc-list.html.md

 ## <a id="gp_enable_agg_distinct_pruning"></a>gp\_enable\_agg\_distinct\_pruning

-Enables or disables three-phase aggregation and join to compute distinct-qualified aggregates.
+ Activates or deactivates  three-phase aggregation and join to compute distinct-qualified aggregates.
 This applies only to subqueries that include one or more distinct-qualified aggregate functions.

 |Value Range|Default|Set Classifications|
 |-----------|-------|-------------------|